-The 2019 NYSESLAT passages and questions come from content-area classroom activities and are based on academics rather than on students' personal experiences or backgrounds.
-However, the questions focus on the language and language structures that support and convey the content rather than on the content itself.
+The NYSESLAT passages and questions are derived from content-area classroom activities and are based on academics rather than on students' personal experiences or backgrounds.
+However, the questions focus on the language and language structures required to access grade-level content rather than the content itself.